ISCHEMIC STROKE / CLASSIFICATION AND ETIOPATHOGENESIS / NON-INFLAMMATORY VASCULOPATHIES

 Reversible Cerebral Vasoconstriction Syndrome (RCVS)

-• Reversible Cerebral Vasoconstriction Syndrome (RCVS) is characterized by severe headache (thunderclap headache – TCH) and spontaneous development of reversible cerebral vasoconstriction
+• Reversible Cerebral Vasoconstriction Syndrome (RCVS) is characterized by severe headache (thunderclap headache – TCH) and the spontaneous development of reversible cerebral vasoconstriction

-• patients with RCVS usually have a history of migraine
+• patients with RCVS usually have a history of migraine headaches

 • Call-Fleming syndrome